NxPKG/khulnasoft-docs/content/waf/custom-rules/use-cases/exempt-partners-hotlink-protection.md

 # Exempt partners from Hotlink Protection

-When enabled, [Cloudflare Hotlink Protection](/support/more-dashboard-apps/cloudflare-scrape-shield/understanding-cloudflare-hotlink-protection/) blocks all HTTP referrers that are not part of your domain or zone.
+When enabled, [Khulnasoft Hotlink Protection](/support/more-dashboard-apps/cloudflare-scrape-shield/understanding-cloudflare-hotlink-protection/) blocks all HTTP referrers that are not part of your domain or zone.
 That presents a problem if you allow partners to use inline links to your assets.

 ## Allow requests from partners using custom rules